Elwood-John H. Glenn High School

 Assistant Principal: Tom Colletti

 Elwood-John H. Glenn High School has a continuing tradition of excellence.
 Each year, members of the senior class achieve SAT scores that rank above the national and state averages.
 The number of seniors cited by the National Merit Scholarship Program exceeds the national average.
 Graduating classes have included a number of National Merit Scholarship semifinalists and commended scholars.
-In addition, 97% of the class of 2010 graduated with a New York State Regents Diploma, with 73% achieving Advanced Designation Diplomas, one of the highest percentages on Long Island.
-Ninety-five percent (95%) of the graduating class continued their education, attending colleges and universities throughout the country.
+In addition, 97% of the class of 2017 graduated with a New York State Regents Diploma, with 72% achieving Advanced Designation Diplomas, one of the highest percentages on Long Island.
+Ninety-two percent (92%) of the graduating class continued their education, attending colleges and universities throughout the country.